samkenxstream/SAMkenxcacheable-request/README.md

 **Note:** This is a low level wrapper around the core HTTP modules, it's not a high level request library.

+## ESM Support in version 9 and higher.

+We are now using pure esm support in our package.
+If you need to use commonjs you can use v8 or lower.
+To learn more about using ESM please read this from `sindresorhus` https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c

 ## Features

 - Only stores cacheable responses as defined by RFC 7234